 - Employment: 91 percent of Friends of Ngong Road post-secondary graduates have jobs or internships that may lead to employment.

 In 2017, a new alumni caseworker was hired to support Meyer’s immediate goal for 75% of graduates to be gainfully employed by 2018.
-Her exceptional integrity, vision, positivity, and charisma is the magic glue that has built FoNR and will continue to support the Kenyan community FoNR supports.
+Her exceptional integrity, vision, positivity, and charisma are the magic glue that has built FoNR and will continue to support the Kenyan community FoNR supports.

-Meyer has helped teach people to fish rather than giving them a fish, enabling them to be agents of transformation in their communities.
-The wrap-around services and deep emotional connections among board members, sponsors, caseworkers, graduates and students creates extraordinary success.
+Meyer has helped teach people to fish rather than giving them fish, enabling them to be agents of transformation in their communities.
+The wrap-around services and deep emotional connections among board members, sponsors, caseworkers, graduates, and students creates extraordinary success.
 Winning this award would enable Meyer and FONR to not just sustain the work and help start bringing it to scale, but demonstrate to others that we have the collective capacity to solve the most intractable worldwide problems.
 The children of Kenya in the program radiate the most capacious hope.
-What a gift to the world for these troubled times.
+What a gift to the world in these troubled times.